Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 -tags "App||Application=/App3","env|environment=/dev||qa","region=/uswest"
 ```
 # Runbooks
+> __Important__: Runbooks are an advanced feature designed for specific workload-aligned use cases.
+If you're not sure if you need runbooks, you probably don't.
+Before diving into runbooks, [try using the filtering feature to see if it meets your needs](#filtering).

 Learn more about using runbooks with the WARA collector script in the [runbooks docs](runbooks.md).

 # Examples for Well-Architected Reliability Assessment (WARA) Collector Script